AdwaitVaidya/Fetch_Backend/README.md

 docker run --rm -p 8080:8080 image
 '''

+cd into folder with unit tests
 Run a basic unit test that adds a couple of receipts and checks if the recipets are added correctly and whther the points are correct.

 '''
+cd cmd/server/
 go test -v
 '''